Are you taking new clients?

 Do you take Insurance

-Yes, I partner with the following insurance companies.
+Yes, I partner with the following insurance company.
 Copays are due at the time of service.

 If I do not take your insurance I can provide you with a monthly superbill.
 Many insurance plans will cover a portion of therapy services if you have out-of-network coverage.
 To find out if your insurance will cover a portion of your therapy fees, here are the questions to ask them: